arob98/arob98.github.io/_pages/about.md

 ---
 title: About Me
+subtitle: On this site I focus on sharing work my teams have delivered.
 featured_image: /images/about.svg
 ---

-I enjoy helping customers solve problems with technology.
-To multiply my impact, I build and lead teams focused on customer success, grounded in great technical content that provides clarity re: product truth.
-I work at Microsoft in the Cloud + AI group.

-On this site I focus on sharing work my teams have delivered.

 In all things, my goal is to simplify complexity.

 ### Were you always a manager?